kcha193/kcha193/README.md

 ### Hi there 👋

-My name is **[Kevin Chang](https://www.kevinchang.nz)** and I am a Model Assurance Specialist, Modelling Analyst and Statistical Consultant specialised in R programming.
-I´m based in Auckland, New Zealand.
+My name is **[Kevin Chang](https://www.kevinchang.nz)** and I am a Model Assurance Specialist, Modelling Analyst and Statistical Consultant, specialised in R programming.

 - 🔭 I’m currently working on Model validation in the Banking space.
 - 🌱 I’m currently learning SQL and Shiny Dashboard.
 - 🤔 I’m looking for help with soft skills.
 - 💬 Ask me about anything in R programming with automated reporting using Rmarkdown and interactive dashboard developing using R Shiny.
 - 😄 Pronouns: He/him/his
+- 🇳🇿 I´m based in Auckland, New Zealand.

 ### Find me elsewhere 🌎